laurelmackenzie/starter-hugo-academic/content/publication/2025-mackenzie-robinson/index.md

 projects: []
 publication_types:
 - '6'
-abstract: ''
+abstract: 'This chapter revisits a long tradition of literature that proposes that grammatical variables are unlikely to be used for social functions, and submits these proposals to a rigorous test.
+We carry out a meta-study of two sociolinguistics journals, searching for evidence of grammatical variables carrying social significance.
+We follow previous work to objectively identify and subcategorize grammatical variables into two types.
+We find robust evidence that one of the two types can be socially meaningful in a variety of ways.
+Evidence for the other type is much harder to find.
+However, this absence of evidence is largely due to a dearth of targeted research on the question.
+This empirical gap opens up a new research program.'
-publication: '*English Sociosyntax: Theory, Evidence, Approaches*, ed.
+publication: 'In *English Sociosyntax: Theory, Evidence, Approaches*, ed.
 Daniel Duncan and Mary Robinson, 59–95'
 ---